ko1nksm/getoptions/README.md

 It is important to know what kind of code is being generated when the option parser is not working as expected.

-If you want to see the the option parser code, rewrite it as follows.
+If you want to see the option parser code, rewrite it as follows.

 ```sh
 # eval "$(getoptions parser_definition parse) exit 1"